BillyGalbreath/Guithium/README.md

 ## How To (Players and Server Admins)

-Guithium is a jar file that works on both Fabric clients as a mod and Bukkit servers as a plugin.
+Guithium is a jar file that works on both Fabric clients as a mod and Paper servers as a plugin.

 Just install it like you would any other mod or plugin.